Diabetic waste

 • clippers

-Please do not dispose of sharps in the black bin as needles can cause injury and pass on infection.
+Please do not dispose of sharps in any household bin.
+Improper disposal can cause injury and may spread infection.

 Domestic clinical waste